HolikGellert/WindHawk_Darker_Translucent_Start_Menu/README.md

 # Translucent Start Menu (Windows 11 Taskbar Styler)

-This configuration file customizes the **Windows 11 Start Menu** using [Windhawk’s Windows 11 Taskbar Styler](https://windhawk.net/mods/windows-11-taskbar-styler).
+This configuration file customizes the **Windows 11 Start Menu** using [Windhawk’s Windows 11 Start Menu Styler](https://windhawk.net/mods/windows-11-start-menu-styler).
-It refines the layout, improves transparency effects, and simplifies the UI to create a **cleaner, centered, and translucent Start Menu** aesthetic.
+It refines the layout, improves transparency effects, and simplifies the UI to create a **clean and translucent Start Menu** aesthetic.

 ---